AlessandroTrabucco/Workout-Logbook-frontend/README.md

 This app uses google-signin package to use Google Auth.

-This frontend application sends requests to a rest API developed in Node.js that you can access here https://github.com/AlessandroTrabucco/Workout-Logbook-backend.
+This frontend application sends requests to a REST API developed in Node.js that you can access here https://github.com/AlessandroTrabucco/Workout-Logbook-backend.